LostInDebugging/Dungeonmania-Refactoring/Individual_Blog_Dev.md

 ## Week 9

-- Completed 2 refactoring change + Task 2f Logic Switches (implementation + testing)
+- Completed 3 refactoring change + Task 2f Logic Switches (implementation + testing)
-- 1 Bug fix
+- 2 Bug fixes (huge thanks to partner for one of them)